-Under the Cash Balance formula, a bookkeeping account is established for each plan participant and credited with interest and contribution credits.
-Participants may elect to receive benefits accrued under the cash balance formula as a lump sum distribution.
-Interest credits are provided monthly during a plan year based on the average annual interest rate on the one-year Treasury Constant Maturity for the preceding November plus 1% (subject to a minimum annual rate of 5% and a maximum of 10%).
-Contribution credits are determined by multiplying the contribution rate applicable for the participant's age (based upon the first day of the month) by the participant's plan earnings for that particular month.
+Under the cash balance formula, a bookkeeping account is established for each plan participant and credited with interest and contribution credits.
+Participants may elect to receive benefits accrued under the cash balance formula either as an annuity or as a lump sum distribution.
+Interest is credited on a monthly basis during a plan year to each participant's account using an annual rate of interest determined each December by a plan-specific formula.
+The formula uses the one-year Treasury Constant Maturities plus 1% and the 30-year Treasury Constant Maturities for the preceding November to determine the new annual rate of interest to be paid for the plan year.
+The annual interest rates applicable for 2005, 2006 and 2007 were 4.89%, 4.73% and 4.69%, respectively.
+Contribution credits are determined by multiplying the contribution rate applicable for each participant's age (based upon the first day of the month) by the participant's plan earnings for that particular month.
 The contribution rate used is shown in the following table:

 Age Contribution Rate

 Less than 30 3%

 30 and above but less than 40 4%

 40 and above but less than 45 5%

 45 and above but less than 50 6%

 50 or more 7%

-We calculated the amounts in the Present Value of Accumulated Benefit column in the Pension Benefits table above based on the same assumptions used for financial reporting purposes with respect to the Retirement Plan in our 2006 financial statements.
-For each named executive officer, we calculated his accrued pension benefit as of December 31, 2006 using a discount rate of 5.9%.
-Benefits were assumed to commence at the earliest unreduced retirement age (62) and to be made in the form of a lifetime joint and survivor annuity.
+We calculated the amounts in the Present Value of Accumulated Benefit column in the Pension Benefits table above based on the same assumptions used for financial reporting purposes with respect to the Retirement Plan in our 2007 consolidated financial statements.
+For each named executive officer other than Mr. Haines, we calculated the present value of his accrued pension benefit as of December 31, 2007, using a discount rate of 6.25% and the RP-2000 combined healthy mortality tables for male and female annuitants, with mortality improvements projected as required by the Pension Protection Act of 2006 for 2008 funding valuations.
+Benefits were assumed to commence at the earliest unreduced retirement age (62) and to be made in the form of a life annuity.
 The calculations assume that the named executive officers continue to live and will work until the earliest unreduced retirement age.
+For Mr. Haines, we valued payments currently being made rather than calculating amounts payable in the form of a life annuity.

-We caution that the values reported in the Present Value of Accumulated Benefit column in the table above are hypothetical and are calculated and presented pursuant to SEC regulations and are based on assumptions used in preparing our audited 2006 financial statements.
+We caution that the values reported in the Present Value of Accumulated Benefit column in the table above are hypothetical and are calculated and presented pursuant to SEC regulations and are based on assumptions used in preparing our audited 2007 consolidated financial statements.
 The Retirement Plan uses a different method of calculating actuarial present value for the purpose of determining a lump sum payment, if any, under the plan.
-The change in pension value from year to year is subject to volatility in interest rates and may not represent the value that a named executive officer will actually accrue under the Retirement Plan during any given year when based on the Retirement Plan's current definition of actuarial present value.
-As a result, the values in the table above do not represent the value that a named executive officer would receive from the Retirement Plan had he actually retired on December 31, 2006.
+The change in pension value from year to year is subject to volatility in interest rates and may not represent the value that a named executive officer will actually accrue under the Retirement Plan during any given year when based on the

+Retirement Plan's current definition of actuarial present value.
+As a result, the values in the table above do not represent the value that a named executive officer would receive from the Retirement Plan had he actually retired on December 31, 2007.